Abibubble/ms4-lead-shot-hazard/README.md

 ## Testing
 ### Testing technologies
-The project's HTML was validated using W3C HTML Markup Validator.
+* HTML was validated using W3C HTML Markup Validator.
-The project's CSS was validated using W3C Jigsaw CSS Validator.
+* CSS was validated using W3C Jigsaw CSS Validator.
-The project's JS was validated using JSHint.
+* JS was validated using JSHint.
-The project’s Python was validated using Pylint.
+* Python was validated using Pylint.
-The project's accessibility was assessed via WebAim's W.A.V.E and Contrast Checker and Google Chrome's Lighthouse.
+* Accessibility was checked via WebAim's W.A.V.E, Contrast Checker, and Google Chrome's Lighthouse.
-The project used Toptal's Colorfilter to assess how colour-blind-friendly the site was.
+* Toptal's Colorfilter was used to check that the site was suitable for colorblind users, as well as manually testing it with my colorblind partner.
-The project was Unit Tested using django’s testing tools.
+* Unit Testing was done using django’s testing tools.

 ### W3C Validator
 W3C Markup Validator, W3C CSS Validator, JSHint, and PEP8 Online were used to validate the project to ensure there were no syntax errors within the site.